janek-fleper/pyTLU/README.md

-#Python driver for Zest-SC1 FPGA
+#Python driver for TLU FPGA

 The bitfile to be loaded onto the board can be found in the folder bitfiles.
 The bitfile is supposed to switch on a LED if loaded succesfully.